alphagov/prototyping/gsdm/index.md

 ---
 layout: gsdm
 title: Government service design manual
+subtitle: Everything you need to build services to the Digital by Default standard
 status: draft
 ---

-<p class="subtitle">Everything you need to build services to the Digital by Default standard</p>

 <div class="home-page-hero">
   <a href="/standard">